mfsiat/notes/docker/README.md

 - '-p' publish
 - '80:80' default port for our image:what is exposed from container
 - 'nginx' the image we want to create

+### Commands

+- To create a container
+> docker container run -it -p 'port num:port num' 'image name'

+- To view all running images or containers
+> docker ps

+- To view all the images or containers
+> docker ps -a

+- To view the complete statistics of running containers
+> docker stats

+- To **Stop** a container
+> docker stop 'container ID'

+- To delete an image
+- docker rmi 'image id'